 What should I think about before making any modifications?

-• Value – if your alterations increase the value (and desirability) of your bike then this just makes it more attractive to thieves.
+- Value – if your alterations increase the value (and desirability) of your bike, it becomes more attractive to thieves.

-• Cost of repairs – if your alterations are extensive or complicated then it could mean that repairs or parts are expensive or hard to come by – your insurance provider will be obliged to increase your premium in order to cover potential costs.
+- Cost of repairs – if your alterations are extensive or complicated, then it could mean that repairs or parts are expensive or hard to come by.
+Your insurance provider may increase your premium in order to cover potential costs.

-• Riskier on the roads – any changes that enhance or boost the performance of your bike are likely to increase your insurance.
-Providers will interpret a more powerful bike as being harder to control and therefore more at risk of being involved in an accident.
+- Performance increase – providers will interpret a more powerful bike as being harder to control and therefore more at risk of being involved in an accident.

 Don’t let insurance costs get in the way of your dream bike, though – there are a huge number of factors, trends and statistics that go into working out insurance premiums, and some of them are impossible to predict.